 Both public and private cultural consumption as well as cultural participation are not continuously monitored nor systematically promoted by the Ministry of Culture and Media or local communities.
 In most cases cultural organisations themselves promote their programmes and invest in reaching an ever wider audience.
 There are very few surveys and statistical information or analysis that could result in designing polices to link participation in cultural life to the broader issues of citizen participation.
 The absence of this kind of information affects the quality of decision-making, especially aimed at decreasing the existing disproportions in the level of cultural development throughout Croatia.
 However, selected research data indicates a strong correlation between both indexes of cultural consumption and several indicators of socioeconomic status, education level, gender and residential status in Croatia (Tonković et al. 2017).
 Research shows that there are significant differences in various Croatian regions: the wider Zagreb metropolitan area, Rijeka and Gorski Kotar are the only regions with an above average cultural consumption index.
 Thus, cultural consumption is strongly related to the overall development of an area (Tonković et al. 2017).This has also been corroborated in the research on cultural capital and cultural taste of Croatian youth in the cities on the Adriatic coast (Tonković et al 2020).
 It also has to be added that in Croatia, policies regarding access to culture remain mostly implicit and revolve around traditional models connected to instruments dating back to socialism; while on the other selected cultural organisations develop instruments for fostering it where European projects have an influence (Primorac et al 2017).
+Recently presented data on the cultural consumption and participation in culture point to conclusion that in Croatia, the level of participation in culture is lower that European average, and especially in comparison to ‘more developed countries’ as Tonković (2022: 251) concludes.
+She also notes that Croatia ‘belongs to those countries in which the differences in level of cultural consumption and participation are very stark so that we can even speak about forms of social exclusion.
+Therefore, it would be beneficial to envisage active measures of cultural policy for development of cultural participation and consumption of citizens from less developed regions and rural regions as well as among fragile groups such as retired persons and persons of lower socioeconomic status” (Tonković, 2022: 251).

 Enhancing cultural participation in audiovisual activities is provided by the National Audiovisual Programme for digitalisation of cinemas throughout Croatia (see chapter 2.4).
 An additional feature of the measure was the establishment of the new Croatian Network of Independent Cinemas – ‘Kino mreža’ in 2014, which has grown to more than fifty members.
-However,the number of specialised cinematéques is minimal – ‘Kino “Tuškanac”’ and Kino “Kinoteka” in Zagreb, Kinoteka “Zlatnavrata” in Split and Art kino Croatia offer film programmes with special focus on audiovisual heritage.
+However, the number of specialised cinematéques is minimal – ‘Kino “Tuškanac”’ and Kino “Kinoteka” in Zagreb, Kinoteka “Zlatna vrata” in Split and Art kino Croatia in Rijeka offer film programmes with special focus on audiovisual heritage.
 The first cinema specialised for documentary films in the region of South-eastern Europe opened in Zagreb in June 2009 – Dokukino, but currently it is based only as a programme in various different venues.
 New programmes in this area are being developed through funding from the EU programmes that encourage cultural participation of older populations and youth (see chapter 2.6).

 Special categories of the population (school children, people with disabilities and senior citizens) pay only 50% of the full ticket price for some events.
 Rebates for university students are also available from selected theatres, museums, etc. There are also reduced cards or tickets available such as the “Zagreb ticket” or “Dubrovnik card” which can be used to buy cheaper tickets for various cultural events, but which are primarily oriented towards tourists.
-Other cities in Croatia are introducing different incentives in order to increase participation.

 Comments are closed.